XOPS

 Fortune 250 · Financial

-S&P Global’s eDiscovery once spanned twelve separate platforms — each with its own retention policy, admin, and export format.
-The living knowledge graph now treats every comms artifact as one indexed reality.
+S&P Global’s eDiscovery once spanned twelve separate platforms, each with its own retention policy, admin, and export format.
+XOPS continuously reconciles every communications artifact, account, channel, number, policy, and preservation obligation into the Communications Position.
 When legal places a hold, every relevant system preserves automatically.
-When evidence is requested, it produces in days.
+When evidence is requested, production is coordinated from one governed operational record.

 12+